Quantum limit transport and destruction of the Weyl nodes in TaAs

-We also note that the dispersion between the pair of adjacent Weyl nodes resembles that observed in band-structure calculations\cite{Ma:2017}.
+We also note that the dispersion between the pair of adjacent Weyl nodes resembles that observed in band-structure calculations (Supplementary Figure 9)\cite{Ma:2017}.

-A parallel comparison between the electronic structure of the minimum tight-binding model and that of the actual TaAs crystal from band-structure calculation from Ref. \cite{Huang:2015} are included in Fig. \ref{fig:es}.
+A comparison can be made between the electronic structure of the minimum tight-binding model Supplementary Figure 10 and that of the actual TaAs crystal from band-structure calculations (see for example figure 4c from Ref. \cite{Huang:2015}).
 The minimum model in Eq. \ref{eq:mintbm} is already capable of qualitatively resembling the ab-initio band structures near the chemical potential.

-\section{Consequences of a magnetic field}
+\subsubsection{Consequences of a magnetic field}

 We now consider the fate of the Weyl physics in the presence of an external magnetic field.
 For simplicity, we first focus on the situation when the magnetic field is along the c axis: $\vec B = B_z \hat{z}$.
 Since $k_z$ remains a good quantum number, together with the quantization within the $k_x-k_y$ plane, gives rise to Landau bands.
 For an individual Weyl node, there exists a chiral Landau band, whose up-moving or down-moving is associated with the chirality of the original Weyl node.
 However, as discussed in other theoretical studies, this physics becomes challenged at large magnetic fields\cite{Kim:2017,Chan:2017}.